davheld/precision-tracking/README.txt

 LICENSE
 -------
 The tracker comes with an academic license for non-commercial purposes.
-For a commercial license to this software, please contact the Stanford Office of Technology and Licensing at info@otlmail.stanford.edu.
+For a commercial license to this software, please contact the Stanford Office of Technology and Licensing at info@otlmail.stanford.edu and mention the docket 14-219.

 CITATIONS
 ---------